 Image 2 – Gift matrix & archetypes

 To each quadrant of the gift matrix corresponds an archetypal person that thinks and behaves in radically different ways when making gifts.
-Each of us can be one or more of these archetypes depending on the situation, the recipient or where we are at in our lives.
 Let’s analyse them one by one.

 The Emotional Insecure